Leibniz AI Academy Courses

 Responsible: Prof. Dr. Sören Auer

-Description: Course participants gain an understanding of basic knowledge engineering principles, such as ontologies & knowledge graphs, reasoning, inference.
+Description: Course participants gain an understanding of basic knowledge engineering principles, such as ontologies & knowledge graphs, reasoning, and inference.
 Furthermore, theoretical and practical understanding and experience with established W3C standards for data exchange (RDF, SPARQL, RDFa, Microdata) and established Semantic Web technologies will be provided.
 The goal is to acquire the ability to understand, interpret and design knowledge models and ontologies.
 The syllabus includes knowledge representation with RDF, ontologies with RDF-S and OWL, SPARQL query language.

 Credits: 5